Integration of Backscatter Communication with Multi-cell NOMA: A Spectral Efficiency Optimization under Imperfect SIC

-Fig. \ref{PvsSEvsRmin} shows the impact of total power on the system performance by plotting the system SE against the increasing values of $P_{tot}$, where the number of cells is $J=2$ and the minimum required rate is set as $R_{req}=0.5$ and $R_{req}=1.0$ bps/Hz.
-It is evident that the increase in $P_{tot}$ also increases the total SE because more transmit power becomes available for transmission.
-Moreover, the figure also shows the effect of $R_{req}$ on the overall system performance.
-The increase in $R_{req}$ results in decreasing the system SE because more resources are required to meet the high $R_{req}$ of users.
+Fig. \ref{PvsSEvsRmin} shows the impact of the total power on the system performance by plotting the system SE against $P_{tot}$, where $J=2$ and the minimum required rate is set as $R_{req}=0.5$ and $R_{req}=1.0$ bps/Hz.
+It is evident that the increase in $P_{tot}$ enhances the total SE because more transmit power becomes available for transmission.
+Moreover, this plot also show the effect of $R_{req}$ on the overall system performance.
+The increase in $R_{req}$ results in reduced SE because more resources are required to meet the high $R_{req}$ of users.
 It is evident that the proposed NOMA-BC scheme provides better performance than the NOMA-NB scheme.
-It is because, in the proposed scheme, users also benefit from the additional gain of BC along with the optimization of all other resources.
+This is because, in the proposed scheme, users also benefit from the additional gain of BC along with the optimization of all other resources.